plasmaster09/Jester-Bonus-World/README.md

 -and for some specific decks, some other rule changes that you should see for yourself!

-New to this version is a brand-new revitalizing take on Bonus Round in the form of BBRJ Episode 2: Double Decker!
+And that's not all- there's also Bonus World Episode 2: Double Decker!
 Twice the decks, twice the fun!

 **Deck List**